jatinwadhwa921/onnxruntime-inference-examples/c_sharp/OpenVINO_EP/yolov3_object_detection/README.md

 1. The object detection sample uses YOLOv3 Deep Learning ONNX Model from the ONNX Model Zoo.

-2. The sample involves presenting an image to the ONNX Runtime (RT), which uses the OpenVINO Execution Provider for ONNX RT to run inference on Intel<sup>®</sup> NCS2 stick (MYRIADX device).
+2. The sample involves presenting an image to the ONNX Runtime (RT), which uses the OpenVINO Execution Provider for ONNX RT to run inference on Intel devices<sup>®</sup>.
 The sample uses ImageSharp for image processing and ONNX Runtime OpenVINO EP for inference.

 The source code for this sample is available [here](https://github.com/microsoft/onnxruntime-inference-examples/tree/main/c_sharp/OpenVINO_EP/yolov3_object_detection).